This section details the key basic features of the Flight1 app:

 The recommended default overlap is 75% front overlap and 60% side overlap.
-In the mission drawer, you can increase the overlap by clicking the + and - button to the left and right of each overlap setting.
+In the mission drawer, you can increase the overlap by clicking the + and - buttons to the left and right of each overlap setting.
 More overlap provides more references for the processing pipeline to stitch images together, but also increases the flight time for a given size area and increases processing time due to adding additional photos.

 You can modify your flight path by tapping, holding, and dragging the blue circles with a + sign to new locations.
 You can also modify your flight path by tapping, holding, and dragging the blue circles.

-You can also click on the Settings icon () to further customize your mission and access more details regarding your Flight1 app and .
-After you’ve modified your Settings, you can navigate back the Missions page by clicking on Missions.
+You can also click on the Settings icon () to further customize your mission and access more details regarding your Flight1 app.
+After you’ve modified your Settings, you can navigate back to the Missions page by clicking on Missions.

-- You can choose metric system or imperial system by toggling the button next to “Use metric system”.
-When it is toggled to blue, you’ve switched from imperial system to metric system.
+- You can choose a metric system or imperial system by toggling the button next to “Use metric system”.
+When it is toggled to blue, you’ve switched from the imperial system to the metric system.

 - You can enable or disable hints by toggling the button next to “Hints enabled.”
 When it is toggled to blue, hints are enabled.